 Race Day Packet Pick-up, Timing Chip Pick-up, and Body Marking

 3176 S. Bluff Street, Syracuse, UT

-Please do your best to pick-up your packet Thursday Sept 9th, but if you can’t, we will have VERY limited packet pick up on race morning at T2, where you’ll drop your run gear before the race.
+Please do your best to pick-up your packet Thursday Sept 9th, but if you can’t, we will have limited packet pick up on race morning at T2, where you’ll drop your run gear before the race.
 Please plan on arriving early to avoid lines.

 PLEASE remember that USAT REQUIRES that you must show photo ID at packet pickup and your USAT membership card (if you have one).